smaclell/smaclell.github.io/_drafts/introdution-to-dependency-injection.md

 all about the abstractions and layers, Dependency Injection is all about how dependencies are provided.

-Don't worry.
-At it is a really simple idea.
-Here is the demystified version by [James Shore][james]:
+Don't worry, it is a really simple idea.
+Here is the demystified definition by [James Shore][james]:

 > Dependency injection means giving an object its instance variables.

 Literally, injecting dependencies into a class.
-In our previous example, we injected our dependencies using parameters on the constructor, but you could also use properties or specialized methods.
+In our previous example, we injected our dependencies using constructor parameters.
+This is the most common approach, but you can also inject dependencies using properties or specialized methods.

-Look at the constructor from the example again:
+Look look at the program from the last example:

 {% highlight csharp %}
-public class Bar {
+public class Program {
-    IFoo m_foo;
+    static void Main() {
+        IFoo foo = new Foo();

-    // --> Boom, injected
+        // Boom, IFoo injected!
-    public Bar( IFoo foo ) {
+        Bar bar = new Bar( foo );

-        m_foo = foo;
+        bar.Example();
     }

-    public void Example() {
-        m_foo.Hello( "World" );
 }
-}
 {% endhighlight %}

-The ``IFoo`` is injected into the constructor by whatever code is using the ``Bar`` class.
+We inject the ``IFoo`` into the constructor of the ``Bar``.
+The program can now choose which ``IFoo`` to use.
+This is more flexible than when the choice was buried in the ``Bar`` class.

-Injecting Inverted Dependencies
+The Benefits
 ===============================================================================

-Until this point we have inverted our dependencies so we could inject them into our classes.
+We have inverted our dependencies and injected them into our classes.
 This is fantastic!
 Our code is nicely decoupled.
-We can easily change what is injected for testing, introducing new features or to compose your code differently.
+We can easily change what is injected for testing or introducing new features.

 Implementations are hidden
 behind abstractions and can be easily replaced.
 Want an ``IFoo`` which writes out to files?
 No problem.
-You can change the code to use it without ever modifying ``Bar``.
+You can change the code to your new ``FileFoo`` without ever modifying ``Bar``.

+The original ``Bar`` is impossible to test in isolation.
+The direct dependency on ``Foo`` forces the two classes to be tested together.
+Changes to ``Foo`` could break the tests for ``Bar``.

-The original implementation would be hard to test ``Bar`` in isolation due to the concrete classes.
-We could now fake ``IFoo`` in the test to do whatever we want.
+By injecting the dependencies, we can use a fake ``IFoo`` in tests to do whatever we want.
 This is a great way to set up specific scenarios and/or avoid external systems (i.e. databases or services).

 Dependencies For Everyone!
 ===============================================================================

-We have one little problem.
-When every class applies both ideas, creating anything is really hard.
-The choice for what to inject into our inverted classes has been moved to their callers.
-Choosing what concrete implementations to use is unclear.

-This can really REALLY get out of hand.
-You can quickly have large dependency chains which don't mesh together easily.
+Creating classes is more challenging when you use Dependency Injection and Dependency Inversion frequently.

+We have moved where dependencies are created.
+This poses a problem for consumers of the original classes.
+They must both choose what to inject and create all the dependencies.
+I mean *ALL* the dependencies.

+Your dependencies start to have their own dependencies.
+While this is not too bad with a few dependencies, once you get into chains of dependencies it gets nasty.

+Think about it.
 One class has a dependency, the dependency has more dependencies and those dependencies have their own dependencies.
-You can see how this might spiral out of control.
 This is the tip of the iceberg:

 {% highlight csharp %}
 SqlConnection connection = new SqlConnection( "connection string" );